Health and Safety Abroad

 Your safety abroad starts with your own honest assessment of your health and safety needs, and careful consideration of the political situation and living conditions in your prospective host country.

 - If you have a chronic or recurring health condition (including a learning disability or other condition for which you receive accommodations here), discuss your needs in advance with your health care providers, your family, the staff in the McCulloch Center, AccessAbility Services, and potential host programs/universities.
-Not all locations will be able to accommodate all needs, and you should take local conditions into account before deciding where to study.
+Not all locations will be able to accommodate all needs, and you should take local conditions into account before deciding where to travel.

 - If you take medication, research how you will obtain it abroad.
 In many cases, the MHC Health Center or your health care provider can help you obtain a supply sufficient for your stay.
 However, some countries have restrictions on what medications can be brought into the country, and some common medications here are not permitted in some places.
 Talk with your health care provider, talk to programs, check with AIG Travel Guard, and check the Students Abroad website on the U.S. State Department website for information.

 Every student applying for a program of study, research, internship, or other activity abroad will be required to sign a travel waiver as part of the application.
 You must submit the completed form before we can consider your application.
 The purpose of the waiver is to verify to the College that you are aware of and understand the potential risks of study or other travel abroad, and that you acknowledge all responsibility for decisions about where and when to travel.
 Of course, you should consult with your parents/guardians about your plans before you sign the form.
 If you apply for more than one type of activity (for example, a semester of study abroad, and a summer internship), you will need to submit a signed waiver to the appropriate office for each activity.
+Applications for study abroad and for Lynk UAF include links to the waiver, but you may also access it directly on the Five College Risk Management website, along with more information and resources for student travel.

 - U.S. State Department, Bureau of Consular Affairs